This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Along with the pleasantness, most people also have qualms about just how well artificial grass allows for water drainage, comes rains, or watering of plants above said artificial grass.

 To aid you with this, I have written an article on just how well artificial grass drains since this is one of the largest considerations.
-It also covers information about how best to maximize your artificial grass and a list of artificial grass variants that you can look into.
+It also covers information about maximizing your artificial grass and a list of artificial grass variants you can look into.

 FAQs

-Conclusion on putting soil on top of concrete
+Conclusion on can you put soil on top of concrete

-Regarding putting soil on top of concrete, one common obstacle you might face is that the concrete can get hot in summer due to its thermal mass.
+Regarding can you put soil on top of concrete, one common obstacle you might face is that the concrete can get hot in summer due to its thermal mass.
 This isn’t a problem in the winter, as the concrete’s warmth will benefit the soil and any plants or grass.

 A solution to the problem of the concrete getting too hot is to raise a bed before putting the soil on top of the concrete.
 This will prevent roots and soil from being damaged by heat.
 This information and all covered in this article should hopefully give you insight into what you can do with concrete and gardening.